StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

 **Outputs:**

 ```
 ?
-What's the name of your application? band-aid
-?
-Enter name of the directory to contain the project: band-aid
+Enter name of the directory to contain the project: band-app
-   create band-aid/
+   create band-app/
-     info change the working directory to band-aid
+     info change the working directory to band-app
 ```

 _Note: If we want to name our directory something else, we can do so in this step.
 If we had already created a directory with the same name as our application---we are working from that directory---LoopBack will detect this and we could simply hit enter._